xma711/notebook/machine_learning/model_selection/README.md

 If training error is small, this case is very tricky.
 It is because there are 2 possible causes:
-	1. sample size is large enough (relative to vc dimensiion), approximation error is small but estimation error is large.
+	1. sample size is large enough (relative to vc dimension), approximation error is small but estimation error is large.
 	2. sample size is small (relative to vc dimension), approximation error is large

 to find out which is the case, we need to draw a learning curve,